edouardpoitras/NowTrade/examples/random_forest.md

 As for our exit criteria, we only have one, and it would probably be wise if it matched our ensemble fitting parameters from earlier.
 We fit the model to predict the price 5 days into the future.
 Therefore, we should have an exit criteria that says, "When we've been in the market for 5 days, exit".

-    exit_crit_long = criteria.TimeSinceAction(symbol, Long(), 5)
+    exit_crit_long = criteria.BarsSinceLong(symbol, 5)
-    exit_crit_short = criteria.TimeSinceAction(symbol, Short(), 5)
+    exit_crit_short = criteria.BarsSinceShort(symbol, 5)

 Pretty straightforward.
-The TimeSinceAction criteria takes a stock, an action (such as Long(), Short(), LongExit(), ShortExit()), and a number of days/hours/minutes/etc.  The criteria will return true if the action specified has happened for the stock in the past X days/hours/minutes/etc -  In this case, if we have Long'ed and/or Short'ed GOOGL exactly 5 days ago.
+The BarsSinceLong/BarsSinceShort/BarsSinceLongExit/BarsSinceShortExit criteria takes a stock and a number of bars.
+The criteria will return true if the specific action has happened for the stock in the past X bars -  In this case, if we have Long'ed and/or Short'ed GOOGL exactly 5 days ago.

 We could have just as easily used +/- $5 from our stock price instead of the random forest prediction price.
 Then we could have checked if the random forest price fell outside that range to trade accordingly.